Department of Defense (DoD) Technology Transfer, Transition and Commercial Partnerships

 Background

-Technology transfer (T2) is vital to the Department’s mission of developing new technologies and promoting technology commercialization as the U.S. military seeks to maintain its technological advantage.
-DoD T2 efforts help ensure the Nation’s investment supporting innovative research is transferred from defense laboratories to the American people.
+Technology transfer and transition (T3) is vital to the Department's mission of developing new technologies and promoting technology commercialization as the U.S. military seeks to maintain its technological advantage.
+DoD T3 efforts help ensure the Nation's investment supporting innovative research is transferred from defense laboratories to the American people.

-Policy for and oversight over T2 is managed through the Laboratories and Personnel Office (L&PO), which also convenes the Laboratory Quality Enhancement Program panel on Technology Transfer (LQEP-T2).
-The cooperative partnership between L&PO and the LQEP-T2 panel members help to shape the future of T2 for the Department.
+Policy for and oversight over T3 is managed through the Science & Technology Futures Office, which also convenes the Laboratory Quality Enhancement Program panel on Technology Transfer (LQEP-T2).
+The cooperative partnership between S&T Foundations and Futures and the LQEP-T2 panel members help to shape the future of T3 for the Department.

-T2 is the intentional sharing of knowledge, expertise, facilities, equipment, and other resources to the benefit of DoD and the private sector.
-It is thus vital to the Department’s mission of developing new technologies and promoting technology commercialization as the U.S. military seeks to maintain its technological advantage.
-DoD T2 efforts also help ensure that the nation’s investment in innovative research is transferred from defense laboratories to the American people.
+Technology transfer is the intentional sharing of knowledge, expertise, facilities, equipment, and other resources that benefit the DoD and private sector.
+Technology transfer is thus vital to the Department’s mission of developing new technologies and promoting technology commercialization as the U.S. military seeks to maintain its technological advantage.
+DoD T2 efforts also help ensure the Nation’s investment in innovative research is transferred from defense laboratories to the American people.
+Whereas technology transition is the use of technology in military systems which can occur in multiple ways: a) integrating technology into a DoD capability by starting a new program or program improvement plan, implementing new software on an existing system, or implementing a follow-on technology maturation program; b) fielding a new capability; c) transferring a technology from DoD into use in industry; or d) transferring a technology from DoD into use at another government agency

-For more information about DoD T2, visit: https://rt.cto.mil/rtl-labs/tech-transfer
+For more information about DoD T3, visit https://rt.cto.mil/rtl-labs/tech-transfer

 For more information and to apply, please email: osd.pentagon.ousd-r-e.mbx.dod-dlo-t2@mail.mil.

-The purpose of this award is to recognize T2 professionals—individuals or teams—and their specific achievements within the last six (6) fiscal years.
-The award is not intended to be a career award but is meant to recognize and celebrate a T2 success or innovation.
-Highlighting these successes and innovations raises awareness of individuals’ service in the T2 community, increases understanding and appreciation of T2, and extends its reach and impact by inspiring more T2 activities.
+The purpose of this award is to recognize technology transfer professionals—individuals or teams—and their specific achievements in the T3 community within the last six (6) fiscal years.
+The award is not intended to be a career award but is meant to recognize and celebrate a T3 success or innovation.
+Appreciation of these successes and innovations advances recognition of individuals’ service in the technology transfer community, increases understanding and appreciation of technology transfer, and helps to increase the activities and impact of technology transfer.

-In DoD, T2 is the intentional sharing of knowledge, expertise, facilities, equipment, and other resources to the benefit of DoD and/or non-DoD entities (per Department of Defense Instruction 5535.08).
+In DoD, technology transfer is defined as the intentional sharing of knowledge, expertise, facilities, equipment, and other resources that benefit the DOD and/or non-DOD entities (DODI 5535.08).
 It includes:

-1. Nominees must be military or DoD employees directly responsible for T2 or T2 process improvements.
-Nominees may be T2 professionals, managers, technologists, principal investigators, legal counsels, and others whose primary function is to promote and perform duties related to DoD T2.
-Contractor(s) may be part of a nominee’s team.
+- Nominees must be Military or DoD employees directly responsible for technology transfer or technology transfer process improvements, working as a technology transfer professional, technologist, legal expert, etc. Nominees may be T3 professionals, managers, technologists, principal investigators, legal counsel, and others whose primary function is to promote and perform duties related to DoD technology transfer.
+Contractor(s) may be a part of the nominees’ team.

-2. The nominated achievement activity must have taken place within the previous six (6) fiscal years.
+- The nominated achievement activity must have taken place within the previous six (6) fiscal years (FY).

-3. The award-winning individual or team is not eligible for consecutive annual awards.
+- The award-winning individual or team is not eligible for consecutive year awards.

-4. The award-winning individual or team must be eligible to attend the upcoming DoD Technology Transfer Training Workshop
+- The award-winning individual or team must be eligible to attend the upcoming DoD Technology Transfer and Transition (T3W) Workshop.

-1. The nominated individual or team must have been responsible for the T2 activity or played a significant role in supporting the activity or improving processes associated with said activity.
-T2 activities feature application of one or more of the tools of T2, such as cooperative research and development agreements, partnership intermediary agreements, education partnership agreements, patent and license agreements, software license agreements, or other T2 mechanisms.
+- The nominated individual or team was responsible for the technology transfer activity, or played a significant role in supporting the activity, or improving processes associated with said activity.
+T3 activities feature application of one or more of the tools of T3, such as Cooperative Research and Development Agreements (CRADA), Partnership Intermediary Agreements (PIA), Education Partnership Agreements (EPA), Patent and License Agreements (PLA), Software License Agreements, or other T3 mechanisms.

-2. The activity must have been a cooperative effort with participants in at least two (2) of the following categories:
+2. The activity was a cooperative effort with participants in at least two (2) of the following categories:

 a.
 Laboratory where the invention originated